manicprone/joint-kit/README.md

 <span>---</span>

-Given you have established a `bookshelf.js` configuration file (which hooks to your database) and you have registered a set of models upon which to operate...
+Given you have configured the service instance for your persistence solution, and you have a set of models upon which to operate...

 The conceptual idea of the library goes like this: